akweury/grb/README.md

 ## License
 This project is licensed under the MIT License.

-## Contact
-For questions, reach out via [your contact email] or open an issue on GitHub.

 ---
 🚀 **Ready to challenge AI with Gestalt patterns?
 Start now!**